Kim Willis' Rhodesian Ridgebacks

 Registered Name: ZINGIRA'S Two-WAY ARROW

 Two-Way was born from Keno’s second litter.
 That litter was line bred for coursing and high prey drive, and we were not disappointed.
 I chose him from the litter for his extremely high prey drive and other attributes I was looking for.
 He was great at coursing, but I chose to do Human Remains work with him.
 He excelled at this quite quickly, but it turned out to not be something I really liked, so we moved on to live search work.
 He was cross-trained for Area Search, Article Search, and Man Trailing.
 He was also trained for pet search.
 He was certified through NAPWDA like my other dogs.
 He loved to work and was very businesslike, not minding too much detail but very efficient at his work.
 He had to be put to sleep in 2012 from cancer far in advance and unable to locate.
 It was a very hard blow, as our dogs are unusually very healthy due to our natural health and feeding practices.
 We suspect it was a house fire he worked.
 As time as evolved from 911, it has become apparent that dogs get loaded with carcinogens in their work around burnt buildings.
 His passing left me with one newly retired SAR dog, Kobe, and Tazz, his full sister and the only one working.
 His character and love are greatly missed.
 Two-Way's Dam's pedigree can be viewed here.
-Two-Way's Sire's Pedigree can be viewed here (Scroll down to Virginia where you will find my retired SAR dogs up to date that have been certified under North American Police Work Dog Association).
-Two-Way's NAPWDA K9 Honor Roll retirement notation can be found here.
+Two-Way's Sire's Pedigree can be viewed here .
+Two-Way's NAPWDA K9 Honor Roll retirement notation can be found at (scroll down to Virginia where you will find my retired SAR dogs that were certified under North American Police Work Dog Association).
 For more information on Two-Way’s titles, career, and stories, please continue reading...

 Registered Name: ZINGIRA'S razz-ma-tazz